31 July, 2010

-Selling Costs : Australian Property
+Selling Costs associated with Australian Real Estate

 Agent Commissions

 It is possible to sell a house without the assistance of a real estate agent, and kits are available which will take you through the process.
 However, for most people, and certainly expatriates who don't have the advantage of being in the country, agency fees are a fact of life and the single largest cost of selling a house.
-Commissions are unregulated and are entirely a matter of negotiation between you and the agent – however they typically range from 2% to 3%, and may be higher for low value properties and lower for expensive houses.
+Commissions are unregulated and are entirely a matter of negotiation between you and the agent – however, they typically range from 2% to 3%, and may be higher for low-value properties and lower for expensive houses.

 Advertising Costs